lyonel2017/jasmin-doc/source/language/semantics/arrays.md

 Arrays that are in memory (stack or global) may be indexed by run-time values (i.e., values that are not statically known).
-Such an index may be stored in a register as a machine word;
+Such an index may be stored in a register as a machine word:
-it must be syntactically cast into an integer:

     reg u64 r i;
     stack u64[4] a;